-Symptoms include loud snoring, gasping during sleep, apneas, unrefreshing sleep, and excessive daytime sleepiness.
+Symptoms of obstructive sleep apnea include loud snoring, gasping during sleep, apneas, unrefreshing sleep, and excessive daytime sleepiness.

 Obesity, retro- or micrognathia, oropharyngeal narrowing, and macroglossia are common physical features.

 Diagnosis is established using clinical evaluation plus polysomnography or portable sleep tests.

 Positive airway pressure or oral appliances are noninvasive treatment options.

 In patients unable to adhere to medical therapy or with discrete anatomical sites of obstruction, soft tissue and/or skeletal surgery may be selected for treatment of obstructive sleep apnea.